frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 [[3, 1, 'cell-error', 'number 2 is forbidden!']]
 ```

 Usually, it also makes sense to create a custom error for your custom check.
-The Check class provides other useful methods like `validate_header` etc. Please read the "API Reference" to learn it in detail.
+The Check class provides other useful methods like `validate_header` etc. Please read the [API Reference](../references/api-reference.md) for more details.

 Learn more about custom checks in the [Check Guide](extension/check-guide.md).